franzinc/agraph-examples/README.md

 LinkedIn:   [Profile](https://www.linkedin.com/in/robwyd/)

 ## Introduction
-###  Intention ###
-My intentions are to have a professional triple/quad store available in Google Cloud for further semantic AI investigations and to offer my changes to the manufacturer (as a thanks for the free edition) as well as to the public.

 ### Based on ###
- This extension of "AllegroGraph for Multi-Master Replication" is based on https://github.com/franzinc/agraph-examples.
+ This is an extension of the product "AllegroGraph for Multi-Master Replication" and is based on https://github.com/franzinc/agraph-examples.

 ### Goals ###
 1. Creating a docker image like [Docker and AllegroGraph 7.0.4](https://franz.com/agraph/support/documentation/current/docker.html) but for [Multi-Master Replication in AllegroGraph 7.0.4](https://franz.com/agraph/support/documentation/current/multi-master.html) based on [Welcome to AllegroGraph examples](https://github.com/franzinc/agraph-examples).